Electronics manufacturing services: History

-There is no hard rule on the actual revenue designation at this time.

-Other categories have been suggested by StepBeyond/EMSinsider and CIRCUITS ASSEMBLY: Micro Tier (<$50M); Tier 4 <10m and "Tier Mega" referring to the Big 2, Foxconn and Flex.

-Another distinction is drawn between EMS that specializes in High Mix Low Volume (HMLV) and High Volume Low Mix (HVLM).
-Mix refers generally to the complexity or different models of the PCB assembly.
-Volume refers to the number of units built, with products like consumer electronics on the high end and prototype, medical electronics or machinery on the low end.
-Typically, lower Tier EMS provide HMLV and higher Tier provide HVLM.

-During technology's late-1990s heyday, EMS players routinely acquired assets in high-cost locations.
-EMS players largely focused on printed circuit board fabrication, leaving system assembly to the OEMs.
-EMS companies largely disdained industries outside the world of information processing (computers) and communications.
-In recent years, EMS players have shifted production to low-cost geographies; embraced non-traditional industries including consumer electronics, industrial, medical and instrumentation; and added substantial vertical capabilities, stretching from design and ODM through system assembly, test, delivery and logistics, warranty and repair, network services, software and silicon design, and customer service.

 EMS has also started to provide design services used in conceptual product development advice and mechanical, electrical and software design assistance.
 Testing services perform in-circuit, functional, environmental, agency compliance, and analytical laboratory testing.
 Electronics manufacturing services are located throughout the world and provide numerous benefits.
 They vary in terms of production capabilities and comply with various quality standards and regulatory requirements.

 E^{2}MS

 E^{2}MS (Electronic Engineering Manufacturing Service) refers to the strategy of integrating product development, prototyping and industrialization services into a traditional EMS business, with the aim to harness potential synergies.
 A typical E^{2}MS offering will start in the design phase, then continue to support the client in development, prototyping, tooling and production all the way to the testing phase, allowing for faster ramp-up as the product is prepared for mass-production up-front.

 The term E^{2}MS was first coined by Escatec and has since been adopted by numerous Tier 2 and Tier 3 producers.
 Larger companies (Tier 1) have gone even further and offered full concept to mass-production and often taking a stake in the intellectual property, becoming more similar to ODM companies.